Mr-Byte/AnalogRedstone/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Current Ideas for the Future
+Block Ideas:
+* Redstone Lock & Key
+* Filter (only allows redstone above or below a threshold to pass through)
+* Variable repeater (Repeater with adjustable output strength)
+* Adder (adds two signals together)
+* Subtractor (subtracts two signals from each other)
+* Sine wave generator (generates a falling/rising redstone wave following a sine wave, with adjustable period)
+* Square wave generator (generates a falling/rising redstone wave following a square wave, with adjustable period)
+* Capacitor (Discharges a redstone charge over time, losing strength)
+* Losless redstone
+* Resistor (Uses some type of Ohm's law to reduce signal?)
+* Diode (one-directional gate with no tick-delay)